SvenBrehmerCS/MolSim/README.md

 2. Install the libxerces-c library.
 On Ubuntu it can be installed by executing `sudo apt-get install libxerces-c-dev`.
 3. Create the [build](./build/) directory by running `mkdir build`.
 4. Enter the [build](./build/) directory by running `cd build`.
 5. Execute `cmake ..` to generate the Makefile.
-If you don't have doxygen installed run `cmake .. -DNO_DOC=ON`.
 6. Run `make` or `cmake --build .` to build the executable.
 7. Execute the executable by running `./MolSim <args> <input file>`.
 For further details refer to the [Usage](#usage) section.